toBeOfUse/selfdiscovery/src/content/blog/gif.md

 title: A GIF By Any Other Name
 tagline: Everyone loves GIFs, and hates .webp files.
 But why?
 And why is the Internet switching from one to the other?
 date: 2025-03-11
-tags: ["computers", "digital art", "the culture"]
+tags: ["computers", "digital art", "the culture", "door vs. window conundra"]
 image: posts/gif/millenial.jpg
 image_alt: A tweet by Keara Sullivan (@superkeara) that reads, "I actually love it when a millennial sends me a gif.
 It's like hearing a cow go moo in real life.
 I can't help but smile when witnessing something so classic."
 ---